Grand Valley Brewing Company

 The Grand Valley Brewing Company was founded in 1937 in Ionia, Michigan.
 It created the first malt liquor brewed in the United States.

-Brewery owner 'Click' Koerber is the creator of the process and owner of the patent that details the production of Clix malt liquor.
+Brewery owner 'Click' Koerber was the creator of the process and owner of the patent that details the production of Clix malt liquor.

-In addition to Clix Malt Liquor, the Grand Valley Brewing Company created a Stout beer using the same process.
+In addition to Clix Malt Liquor, the Grand Valley Brewing Company created a stout beer using the same process.